DETAIL

 the dead mice in empty glass jars and get rid of them on garbage day.
 She would squeeze

+up to a dozen of them in a single jar.
 Years later, my mother unknowingly bought a loaf of bread infested with ants.
 The

 ants immediately relocated to our chimney giving us problems for the next couple

+of years.
 Of course, the painting is not simply a representation of childhood memories, it

 goes much deeper than that.
 The intrusion symbolizes a traumatic experience in one's